prexymtha/COMPETITION-ECONOMICS-RESEARCH/README.md

   v2026     = c(1000, 200, 9500, 280)
 )

-# ---- Step 2: Reshape to long format and compute growth ----
 long <- thresholds %>%
   pivot_longer(-Limb, names_to = "period_end", values_to = "value") %>%
   group_by(Limb) %>%